-10 Easy Ways To Make A First-Time Dad Feel Involved
+10 Easy Ways to Make a First-Time Dad Feel Involved

-Put OB appointments on his calendar.
 Obviously it’s most important to plan your doctor’s visits around your schedule, but the easiest way to get your man feeling like he matters is by getting him to hear that heartbeat and see that sonogram.
 Since some appointments are bigger than others (like your first ultrasound and the mid-pregnancy ultrasound, when the gender is usually revealed), make sure to schedule those for when he can make it.
 Heck, send him an iCal or Outlook Calendar invite, so he knows it’s important he’s there too.

-Make sure he gets a dadchelor party.
 Your girlfriends may be planning a baby shower for you, but what about him?
 This is where the dadchelor party comes in.
 Give some of his closest guy friends some not-so subtle hints that they should throw him a man-centric event.
 It can be in a backyard, his man cave or at his favorite pub.
 Let them plan whatever it is they like to do, whether it’s playing poker or watching their favorite football team.
 No women allowed.

-Let him make decorating decisions.
 Even if you think your guy has a horrible sense of style (like those Bob Marley posters and hanging high school football jerseys), you should still let him in on the nursery decorating process.
 After narrowing it down to a few prints or patterns that you love, ask him which he likes best.
 We can totally picture him bragging to his friends about how he designed the nursery!

-Tell him what to do.
 We don’t mean that you should boss him around, but some first-time dads feel a little unsure of what exactly their new role is supposed to be.
 So if you want him to change more diapers, tell him.
 If you’re dying for him to take over the cooking tonight, hand him the mixing spoon.
 Who cares if you’re not crazy about his meatloaf?

-Take a class.
 We know, it’s tough to find time to get away!
 But if you’re taking a regular drawing, swimming or fitness class, you’ll have a regular schedule of getting out of the house (and feeling like your old baby-free self for a little bit).
 And your man can have some quality time with baby.